 The responsibilities of a tenant under a General Tenancy Agreement include:

-- Not interfere with the reasonable peace, comfort or privacy of your neighbour; and
+- not interfering with the reasonable peace, comfort or privacy of your neighbour; and

-- When you move out, leaving the premises (as much as possible) in the same condition they were in when you moved in.
+- leaving the premises (as much as possible) in the same condition they were in when you moved in.

 The responsibilities of a landlord under a General Tenancy Agreement include ensuring that:

-Additionally, under General Tenancies Agreements, certain conduct is expressly prohibited or otherwise regulated.
+Additionally, under a General Tenancies Agreement, certain conduct is expressly prohibited or otherwise regulated.

 If you are a party to a dispute involving a lease, contact Gibbs Wright Litigation Lawyers today.
 We can help you to understand your rights, and the ins and outs of the dispute resolution process and QCAT.